supsm/MCPPPP/README.md

 Prerequisistes: `base-devel` installed
 1. Run `paru -S mcpppp` (Substitute your aur helper for `paru`)

-OR install it the official way without a aur helper.
+OR install it the official way without an aur helper.

 1. Clone aur.archlinux.org/mcpppp with git
 2. `cd` into `mcpppp`